-A recommended alternative, particularly for larger meets, is to have a "line clerk" or "start clerk", one of the clerk crew who is knowledgeable about starting and activities at the starting line, and who stays with the starter crew throughout the meet.
-This individual gives final instructions to the athletes and does all the other tasks noted above for recall starters, up to but not including observing the start.
-A good line clerk can contribute a great deal to the efficient, on-time operation of a meet.
-This official is very similar to the "starter's assistants" or "marksmen" used in Canada and Europe, except that when the starter begins the starting commands, the starter's assistants/marksmen also take specific positions to observe the start, also checking toes and fingers.
+USATF is now in the process of adopting the use of Starter's Assistants, as are used in the rest of the world (USATF Rule 130).
+These officials are members of the start team and perform duties similar to a 'line clerk', and are experienced starters or clerks who are knowledgeable about starting and activities at the starting line, and who stay with the starter crew throughout the meet.
+These individuals give final instructions to the athletes, notify the starter when the athletes are ready to receive the starting commands, and do all the other tasks noted above for recall starters, up to but not including observing for false starts.
+Starter's assistants can contribute a great deal to the efficient, on-time operation of a meet.
 While they do not have starter pistols to recall a race, they can signal the starter to stand the athletes up if they see a problem, and they are additional pairs of eyes the starter can consult if necessary in the case of a false start.